akseidel/RevitAddinKeyNoteSystem/README.md

 # RevitAddinKeyNoteSystem&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](RevitAddinKeyNoteSystem/Images/KNE_ribbon_panel_image1.jpg)
-The RevitAddinKeyNoteSystem is a Revit add-in that is the Revit ribbon component to the **WpfRevitUserKeynoteManager** application.
+The RevitAddinKeyNoteSystem is a Revit add-in that is the Revit ribbon component for the **WpfRevitUserKeynoteManager** application.

 ### RevitAddinKeyNoteSystem

-The ribbon panel created by the RevitAddinKeyNoteSystem directly presents four basic needs the user needs in regard to Revit User Keynotes.
-These are:
+The ribbon panel RevitAddinKeyNoteSystem creates handles four basic needs the user needs in regard to Revit User Keynotes:

-- **KeyNote Editor** launches a User Keynote editor with the the current Revit project's User Keynote file loaded up ready for creating and editing user keynotes.
-The User Keynote file editor is the **WpfRevitUserKeynoteManager**<sup>1</sup> application.
+- **KeyNote Editor** – launches the **WpfRevitUserKeynoteManager**<sup>1</sup> application, a User Keynote editor, with the current Revit project's User Keynote file loaded up ready for creating and editing User Keynotes.
 This editor provides a few convenient editing features germane to User Keynote table files.
-This editor allows more than one person at a time to edit the same User Keynotes file at the same time provided they are each editing different keynote categories.
+It allows more than one person to edit the same User Keynotes file at the same time, provided they edit different keynote categories.

-- **UpDate** reloads the current Revit project's User Keynote table file.
+- **UpDate** - reloads the current Revit project's User Keynote table file.

-- **KeyNote** issues the Revit place keynote command.
+- **KeyNote** - launches the Revit place keynote command.

-- **Displays Help** regarding how to use the **WpfRevitUserKeynoteManager** application.
-The add-in's ribbon panel pulldown is where to find this command.
-The **WpfRevitUserKeynoteManager** application contains its own documentation.
-The button in the ribbon pulldown actually launches the **WpfRevitUserKeynoteManager** application in its own documentation mode instead of with the current project file's user keynote table preloaded.
+- **Displays Help** – explains how to use the **WpfRevitUserKeynoteManager** application by launching it in its own documentation mode.

 <sup>1</sup>:The **WpfRevitUserKeynoteManager** repository is here: [WpfRevitUserKeynoteManager][6f3f15e6]